And you can be on with us by calling 800-282-2882.

 That's just, you know, that's why you're Walter Williams today.

-When we when we come back from the break, I want to talk about education.
+Yeah, so when we come back from the break, I want to talk about education.

 Okay, we'll be back after this.

-Absolutely, Walter, please have every tell everybody that they can support this book.
+Please tell everybody that they can support this book.

-You want to be rich.
+You want to be rich?

 I don't know about that, but I would like to get this idea out there.

-Yeah, I I know this it's it's very very important.
+Yeah, I know it's very, very important.

-I and I've said it uh a number of times in writing and also uh uh uh uh Arlie as well, that uh that black Americans have made some of the greatest gains over the shortest period of time than any other racial group in the history of mankind, and why would I say that?
+And I've said it a number of times in writing and also Arley as well, that black Americans have made some of the greatest gains over the shortest period of time than any other racial group in the history of mankind.

-Now, neither a slave in eighteen sixty-five, neither a slave nor a slave owner would have ever thought that such progress would have have been achieved in just a little bit over a century, and as such, it speaks very well of the intestinal fortitude of a people and the struggle of a people, and it speaks very well uh of a nation in which those kind of gains were possible in the first place.
+Now, neither a slave in 1865, neither a slave nor a slave owner would have ever thought that such progress would have been achieved in just a little bit over a century.

 Exactly right.